 What to be aware of when travelling to New Zealand

-- Cancellation costs for flights, accommodation and tours
+- cancellation costs for flights, accommodation and tours

-- Overseas emergency medical expenses
+- overseas emergency medical expenses (beyond the reciprocal publicly-funded health care)

-- Travel delay/changed travel plans
+- travel delays/forced changes to travel plans

-- Cover for theft or lost luggage and personal items
+- cover for theft or lost luggage and personal items

 The table below displays a snapshot of travel insurance policies rated by Canstar with links to providers’ websites, sorted by Star Rating (highest to lowest) then by provider name (A-Z).
 These results are based on a couple aged 18-59 travelling to New Zealand.
 Check upfront with your provider and read the PDS to confirm the details of a particular product, and whether it meets your needs, before deciding to commit to it.